 Deployed applications usually start with a sane default configuration.
 However,

 for some applications it is desirable (and quicker) to configure them at

 deployment time.
 This can be done by creating a YAML format file of

 juju deploy mysql --config=myconfig.yaml

-You can also deploy to containers:
+Applications can also be deployed to containers:

-juju deploy mysql --to 24/lxc/3 juju deploy mysql --to lxc:25
+juju deploy mysql --to 24/lxd/3 juju deploy mysql --to lxd:25

 add-unit command also supports the